 I remember asking my Great Uncle if this one war movie was accurate.
 He said it was … with one minor correction.
 He said, “We were not cussing … we were praying.”
 Since then WWII movies that depict vulgar language have never interested me.
 I had Dave search up the PG14 rating and there was no language and no sex… which just left the graphic violence of war.

 In April 1945, Desmond’s battalion fought on a dangerous battlefield heavily fortified by a deadly network of Japanese machine gun nests and traps.
-In order to reach the battlefield they had to climb a 400-foot cliff, nicknamed Hacksaw Ridge.
+In order to reach the battlefield, they had to climb a 400-foot cliff, nicknamed Hacksaw Ridge.
 Winning this escarpment was key in winning the battle of Okinawa.
 But the battalions first attempt ended in a retreat.
 But private Desmond refused to retreat and leave his fellow countrymen.
-Despite all odds against him Doss repeatedly ran alone into the kill zone and rescued a fallen man and lowered him down the cliff to safety.
+Despite all odds against him Doss repeatedly ran alone into the kill zone and rescued a fallen man.
 Each time he would do this he would humbly pray, “Lord, please help me get one more.”
 He repeated this process 75 more times that night.
 (Modestly Doss gives all the glory to God and he thought it was more like 50 times… but his comrades that it was closer to 100 and they met in the middle.)

 Desmond Doss story is beautiful.
 This faithful Seventh Day Adventist has a beautiful courageous faith.
 As Mike Miller stated: “Private Desmond Doss walked into the bloodiest battle of World War II’s Pacific theater with nothing to protect himself save for his Bible and his faith in God.”